secgroup/Mignis/README.rst

     # dnat to host_over_vpn on port 9999 with masquerade
     ext [.] > [router_ext_ip:9999] host_over_vpn:9999  tcp

-    # allow access to port 80 on this machine
+    # allow access to port 80 and 443 on this machine
-    ext > local:80  tcp
+    ext > local:(80, 443)  tcp

+    # allow only a limited set of hosts to access our vpn
+    remote_hosts > local:1194  udp

     POLICIES
     * // *  icmp